henningM1r/gr_DCF77_Receiver/README.md

 The __flowgraphs__ are provided in the `examples` folder:
 + `DCF_transmitter.grc`
     + only for simulation
+    + includes the OOK signaling
+    + includes phase modulated pseudo-random sequences signaling
 + `DCF_channel.grc`
     + only for simulation
-+ `DCF77_receiver.grc`
++ `DCF77_receiver_OOK.grc`
     + for both SDR reception and for simulation
+    + includes detection of the OOK signal
++ `DCF77_receiver_PhaseMod.grc`
+    + only for SDR reception
+    + not for simulation yet
+    + includes detection of the phase-modulated pseudo-random sequences

 Supplementary tools are provided in the `python` folder:
++ `DecodeDCF77_OOK.py` decodes the received OOK bits from a specified ZMQ server upon receiving them.
+It shows the current time, date, weekday, etc. at each new minute.
-+ `DecodeDCF77.py` decodes the received bits from a specified ZMQ server upon receiving them.
++ `DecodeDCF77_PhaseMod.py` decodes the received phase-modulated bits from a specified ZMQ server upon receiving them.
 It shows the current time, date, weekday, etc. at each new minute.
 + `EncodeDCF77.py` encodes the the current time and publishes bits to a ZMQ server.